Alpine Energy is now managing its capital planning and delivery projects in one integrated solution

 Situated in the middle of New Zealand’s South Island, Alpine Energy owns and operates the electricity distribution network in the South Canterbury region.

 Alpine Energy was experiencing issues managing its capital planning and delivery projects via a legacy solution, which had limited capabilities and only handled one part of the project lifecycle.

 “All we had at the time was a system called Delphi, our homegrown access database, which captured risks and potential projects,” said Andrew Spackman, Maintenance & Asset Information Manager at Alpine Energy.

 “It didn't really go too much further than that and a lot of work, such as risk scoring and reporting, had to be done outside the tool.”

 Spackman said the manual processes resulted in siloed data, poor integration and management having minimal visibility over what was going on.

 The Regulators and our Board had greater expectations in relation to how we manage our capital projects and wanted us to have better reporting capabilities, all of which is in line with our aim of good asset management practice in accordance with ISO 55000” .

-“Initially we were looking at TechnologyOne’s Strategic Asset Management product (SAM), but that was a step beyond what we were ready for, so we opted to develop a small business case for Capital Planning & Delivery, ” Spackman said.
+“Initially we were looking at TechnologyOne’s Enterprise Asset Management product (EAM), but that was a step beyond what we were ready for, so we opted to develop a small business case for Project Lifecycle Management,” Spackman said.

-By introducing CPD, Alpine Energy is taking an additional step to operate more efficiently, saving the energy network time and money.
+By introducing PLM, Alpine Energy is taking an additional step to operate more efficiently, saving the energy network time and money.